Important Things to Know Regarding Foreclosure in Illinois

 Contact an Attorney: The best way to protect your investment in your home is to consult with an experienced lawyer.
 Attorneys knowledgeable about foreclosure rules and are dedicated to protecting your interests can help you through this difficult time.

 There may be legal defenses to your mortgage which can only be determined by an experienced attorney's review of all the mortgage and closing documents.
 These defenses can be the result of mortgage fraud, the Truth-in-Lending and Disclosure Laws, amongst others.
-At Bellas & Wachowski we have that knowledge and dedication.
+At Bellas & Wachowski Attorneys at Law we have that knowledge and dedication.
 Call us for more information.